hownbey/portfolio/customer-interview-writeup.md

 # PayPal Champions on documentation

 We recently interviewed two bona-fide PayPal Champions about our documentation.
-Buckle up for a write-up of the project background and key takeaways, because here we go!
+Buckle up for a quick summary of the project background and key takeaways.

 ## What is a PayPal Champion?